 - Marinate the meat in citrus/fruit juice i.e papaya/pineapple.
 The enzymes in juice is said to help breakdown the connective tissue.
 Simply pour juice over the steak, cover and refrigerate for 1-2 hours, rinse off and use.

 How to cook steak in the air fryer

 Air fryer brand - First and foremost before I get into the logistics of cooking the steak, let's talk about the product brand.
 The air fryer that I am currently using is the Power Air Fryer XL.
 I've used this one for all my recipes!!

 Preparing the steak - Aside from tenderising my steak (optional step).
 I brushed each side of the steak with coconut amino (soy free alternative) and melt some coconut oil and coated it in that too.

 Beef seasoning - I have this homemade beef seasoning which I use for most of my red meat recipes.
 It's my go to and works so well with this steak.
 I generously rub the steak (both sides with the seasoning) the amount used is up to you before putting it in the air fryer.

-Cooking time – Now this is where things becoming more personal.
+- Cooking time - Now this is where things becoming more personal.
 I will state the cooking time for each stage of the meat below.
 Whatever you do make sure to turn the steak over half way through, whatever the cooking time maybe.
-I use cooked my steak using the pre set steak option and set the temperature to 190c
+I cooked my steak using the pre set steak option and set the temperature to 190C/375F.

 Cooking preference/done-ness of the steak